 How will my home university know what my classes were and what grades I received?

-After you have returned to the U.S., your home university will receive a Butler University transcript with the credit you earned at the London College of Fashion.
+After you have returned to the U.S., your home university will receive a Butler University transcript with the credit you earned at the University of the Arts.
 The Butler University transcript will report the equivalent U.S. semester credit hours and letter grades.
 We also will send an official transcript to your permanent address.

 What are my housing options?

-IFSA-Butler London College of Fashion students’ accommodation is located in the headquarters of our London office at 21 Pembridge Gardens.
+IFSA-Butler accommodation is located in the headquarters of our London office at 21 Pembridge Gardens.
 It is in the Bayswater area of London, just west of Kensington Gardens.

 All students are provided with blankets, pillows and a bed cover.
 However, students must bring their own sheets, pillowcases and towels.
 Student sooms are furnished with a desk and chair, light, bed, wardrobe and shelves.
 Each room is also equipped with a sink.
 Students have access to coed showers and toilets on four floors of the facility.